MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Set-SmbClientConfiguration.md

 ### -RequireEncryption

 Specifies whether or not encryption should be required for all SMB traffic.
-When this parameter is set to `$true`, all SMB traffic must be encrypted.
+When this parameter is set to `$true`, all SMB traffic must be encrypted, which is required by the server.
 If it is set to `$false` (the default), encryption is not required, but may still be negotiated if both the client and server support it.

 ```yaml
 Type: Boolean